merenlab/anvio.org/help/main/programs/anvi-gen-structure-database/index.md

 ## Usage

 This program creates a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> either by (a) attempting to solve for the 3D structures of proteins encoded by genes in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> using DIAMOND and MODELLER, or (b) importing pre-existing structures provided by the user using an <span class="artifact-n">[external-structures](/help/main/artifacts/external-structures)</span> file.

 ### The basics of the pipeline

 This section covers option (a), where the user is interested in having structures predicted for them.

-DIAMOND first searches your sequence(s) against a database of proteins with known structures.
-This database is downloaded from the [Sali lab](https://salilab.org/modeller/supplemental.html), who created and maintain MODELLER, and contains all PDB sequences clustered at 95% identity.
+DIAMOND first searches your sequence(s) against a database of proteins with a known structure.
+This database is downloaded from the [Sali lab](https://salilab.org/modeller/supplemental.html), who created and maintain MODELLER, and contains all of the PDB sequences clustered at 95% identity.

-If any good hits are found, they are selected as templates, and their structures are obtained either from [the RCSB directly](https://www.rcsb.org/), or from a local <span class="artifact-n">[pdb-db](/help/main/artifacts/pdb-db)</span> database which you can create yourself with <span class="artifact-p">[anvi-setup-pdb-database](/help/main/programs/anvi-setup-pdb-database)</span>.
-Then, anvi'o passes control over to MODELLER, which creates a 3D alignment for your sequence to the template structures and makes final adjustments to it based on empirical distributions of bond angles.
-For more information, check [this blog post](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#how-modeller-works).
+If any good hits are found, they are selected as templates, and their structures are nabbed either from [the RCSB directly](https://www.rcsb.org/), or from a local <span class="artifact-n">[pdb-db](/help/main/artifacts/pdb-db)</span> database which you can create yourself with <span class="artifact-p">[anvi-setup-pdb-database](/help/main/programs/anvi-setup-pdb-database)</span>.
+Then, anvi'o passes control over to MODELLER, which creates a 3D alignment for your sequence to the template structures, and makes final adjustments to it based off of empirical distributions of bond angles.
+For more information, check [this blogpost](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#how-modeller-works).

-The output of this program is a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span>, which contains all of the modeled structures.
+The output of this program is a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span>, which contains all of the modelled structures.
 Currently, the primary use of the <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> is for interactive exploration with <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span>.
 You can also export your structures into external .pdb files with <span class="artifact-p">[anvi-export-structures](/help/main/programs/anvi-export-structures)</span>, or incorporate structural information in the <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> with <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span>.

 ### Basic standard run